Sports Kinesiology Injury Prevention and Performance

 Identification, development, and optimisation of body composition to aid athletic performance.

-Survey design and analysis to identify risk factors and help develop and evaluate injury prevention programmes.
+Distribution and determinants of sports injury to help develop and evaluate injury prevention programmes.

 Our activities and students